 Rebecca S. Natow is an Assistant Professor of Educational Leadership and Policy at Hofstra University.
 Dr. Natow’s research has focused on state and federal higher education policies and policymaking processes, including state-level performance-based funding policies for higher education, developmental education policies and practices at public institutions, and the rulemaking process for creating regulations in the U.S. Department of Education.
 Her work has been published in peer-reviewed, scholarly journals and books.
 She is author of the book, Higher Education Rulemaking: The Politics of Creating Regulatory Policy, published by Johns Hopkins University Press.

-Vikash Reddy is the Senior Director of Research and Policy at the Campaign for College Opportunity, where he oversees a research agenda that supports equity-focused reforms to California’s higher education systems.
+Vikash Reddy is the Senior Director of Policy Research, where he oversees a research agenda that supports equity-focused reforms to California’s higher education systems.
 Dr. Reddy previously worked as a Policy Analyst at the California Policy Lab at UC Berkeley, and in various capacities at the Community College Research Center and the Center for the Analysis of Postsecondary Readiness at Teachers College, Columbia University.
 He has worked with state agencies, systems, and colleges for research on performance funding in higher education, reforms in developmental education, and the creation and evaluation of multiple measures placement systems at the State University of New York.
 Dr. Reddy earned his Ph.D. in Education Policy from Teachers College, Columbia University.
 He holds a Master’s Degree in Elementary Teaching from Pace University and a Bachelor’s Degree in Government from Dartmouth College.

-For their project on state authorization, Hutchens and Fernandez will examine relevant case law and administrative decisions from state regulatory agencies to better understand the legal frameworks and parameters for state authorization and regulatory approaches to for-profit providers of higher education.
+For their project on state authority to improve consumer protection, Hutchens, Fernandez, and Edmondson examined relevant case law and state regulations to better understand the legal frameworks and parameters for states to regulate for-profit providers of higher education.
 Specifically, they will examine two, inter-related questions: (1) What are the existing state laws and regulations that provide the regulatory and legal framework for state authorization and oversight of for-profit higher education?
-(2) What is the permissible scope of state legal and regulatory authority over for-profit higher education, as indicated by how courts have interpreted state laws or regulations applied to for-profit higher education providers?
+(2) How have courts interpreted state laws or regulations applied to for-profit higher education providers?
+Based on their findings, the authors argue that a consumer protection framework to protect students from for-profit higher education should address (a) consumer disclosures to students and potential students; (b) regulating predatory recruitment and marketing practices; (c) and developing capacity to apply general state consumer protection laws to for-profit higher education.